martindaniel4/ap_hp_covid_19/README.md

 ---|---|---
 hopital|STRING|Name of hospital.
-service_covid|STRING|Name of the Covid service as defined by the hospital. lits|INT|Number of beds available for that service_covid. full_covid|BOOLEAN|whether the service is full covid or not.
+service_covid|STRING|Name of the Covid service as defined by the hospital. lits_ouverts_covid|INT|Number of beds available for that service_covid.

 - `Correspondance`: Mapping between Orbis sub-unit and the Covid service put together by the hospital.

-hopital,service_covid,U.Soins

 Column|Type|Description
 ---|---|---
 hopital|STRING|Name of hospital.
-service_covid|STRING|Name of the Covid-19 service as defined by the hospital.
+service_covid|STRING|Name of the Covid-19 service as defined by the hospital. code_chambre|STRING|Room code that can be matched with Orbis.
+Format (e.g: JD18, TV03).
+Note that the format of the field Chambre in Orbis is code_chambre - room label (e.g: N515 - CULLERIER CHAMBRE 15 DOUBLE,N515P - LIT 15 PORTE).
-U.Soins|STRING|Sub-unit name from the hospital.
-That field matches Orbis corresponding field
+localisation_cdg|STRING|returns the physical location of the room (e.g: BATIMENT COMMANDANT RIVIERE  NIVEAU 2).

 ## Output